ibm-cloud-docs/vpc/vni-api-introduction.md

 Behavior changes introduced by this feature represent the types of hazards you should evaluate in your code.
 Starting 12 March 2024, someone in your account might start performing operations that could break your automation.
 Before the feature becomes generally available, compare these changes to any client automation you've created and assess any risk.
 Prepare for behavior changes that could lead to API client and workflow failures by starting to update the design for your automation, even if you won't be able to test it yet.

-If you you need more time to test expanded support for virtual network interfaces, or if you do not want your account to be affected by this feature when it becomes generally available, you'll have the option to temporarily defer this feature.
+If you need more time to test expanded support for virtual network interfaces, or if you do not want your account to be affected by this feature when it becomes generally available, you'll have the option to temporarily defer this feature.